IAmRasputin/aoc24/README.md

+# aoc24
-Advent of code, twenty twenty four
+Advent of Code, 2024 solutions